 ** this is NOT a sponsored post, this is simply my own personal opinion **

-Not only does it safely control the temperature of your fat and virtually eliminate oil splatter messes, it also has an automatic filtering drain!
+Not only does it safely control the temperature of your hot oil and virtually eliminate oil splatter messes, it also has an automatic filtering drain!

 No more fussing with dirty oil.
 No big messes!
-Frying just got even more enjoyable.
+Making fried morels just got even more enjoyable.
 I dare say, Fool Proof Frying is possible.

-If you do choose to fry foods on your stove top, PLEASE carefully monitor your fats temperature.
+If you do choose to pan-fry foods on your stove top in a deep, heavy skillet (such as cast iron skillet or frying pan) or Dutch Oven or large skillet over medium-high heat, PLEASE carefully monitor your fats temperature.
 Never exceed 340 degrees or you will risk damaging the healthfulness of the fats.

-I love to give my Breaded Morel Mushrooms a nice squeeze of fresh lemon juice right before eating, it really brightens up the flavors.
+I love to give my Breaded Morel Mushrooms a sprinkle of kosher salt and nice squeeze of lemon juice right before eating, it really brightens up the flavors.
 But they are also delicious dipped in my Ramp Ranch Dressing for a real spring treat!

 - Fresh Morel Mushrooms, cleaned